 - Energy transformation, including electricity generation and heat production, refineries, the production of biofuels, hydrogen and hydrogen-derived fuels and other energy-related processes, as well as related transmission and distribution systems, storage and trade.

-- Energy supply, including fossil fuels exploration, extraction and trade, and availability of renewable energy resources.
+- Energy supply, including fossil fuels exploration, extraction and trade and the availability of renewable energy resources.

 Inputs to the model include: historical technology stock, cost and performance; energy statistics and balance data; policies and regulations; and socio-economic drivers.

-Outputs from the model include: projected technology stock, cost, and performance; energy flows by fuel; investment needs and costs; materials and critical minerals demand; CO2 and methane emissions.
+Outputs from the model include: projected technology stock, cost, and performance; energy flows by fuel; investment needs and costs; materials and critical minerals demand; carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) emissions.

 Prices, which are both inputs and outputs of the model, include: fuel, end-user and CO2 prices.